Cryptocurrency and Bitcoin in Offshore Banking

 And there are a few providers building these types of networks.
 For example, Ripple in the United States is doing amazing things on the blockchain.
 In China, where FinTech rules, there are 9 or 10 companies operating completely online and outside of the banking system.

-Hopefully these technologies will make there way to the offshore banking industry and free us from US domination and the high costs of doing business on these legacy systems.
+Hopefully these technologies will make their way to the offshore banking industry and free us from US domination and the high costs of doing business on these legacy systems.